cURL Hosting: Compare Hosting

 I am concerned about security.
 Will using cURL cause security issues?

-No, cURL is configured by default to use secure requests over SSL/TLS, and using cURL is recommended from a security point of view.
-Configuring the location of an up to date trusted certificate bundle is essential in keeping cURL transfers safe.
+No, cURL is configured by default to use secure requests over SSL/TLS.
+Configuring the location of an up-to-date, trusted certificate bundle is essential in keeping cURL transfers safe.

 How important are cURL updates?